avkudr/robest/docs/pages/introduction.rst

       :alt: step 3
       :align: center

-- *Step IV*:
+- *The end*:

-   All steps of the algorithm are repeated until the number of iterations reaches the specified value.
+   Next, steps 2 and 3 are repeated multiple time in order to find the best model.
+For example, in case of RANSAC the best model is the model that has the biggest number of inliers.

    As a result, the algorithm will return the best selected model parameters.
+For a more detailed description of robust estimators please refer to Algorithms section.

    .. image:: images/exRANSACstep4.jpg
       :width: 556px